 Handbook of Laser Technology and Applications

-This comprehensive handbook gives a fully updated guide to lasers and laser systems, including the complete range of their technical applications.
+This comprehensive handbook set gives a fully updated guide to lasers and laser systems, including the complete range of their technical applications.
 The first volume outlines the fundamental components of lasers, their properties and working principles.
 The second volume gives exhaustive coverage of all major categories of lasers, from solid-state and semiconductor diode to fiber, waveguide, gas, chemical, and dye lasers.
 The third volume covers modern applications in engineering and technology, including all new and updated case studies spanning telecommunications and data storage to medicine, optical measurement, defense and security, nanomaterials processing and characterization.
+The forth volume covers laser applications in the medical, metrology and communications fields.

 Table of Contents